Overcoming the Curvature Bottleneck in MeanFlow: More Discussion

 Under typical training, nearly all noise samples used to form 1-rectified couplings lie in the high-density region of the Gaussian prior.
 The $\z''$ required above usually lies far outside that region unless $||\x'-\x''||_2$ is extremely small or $t$ is very close to~1.
 Therefore, intersections are statistically rare.
+Further assuming that the 1-rectified flow is approximately $L$-Lipschitz,